 If you have content to submit, or would like to learn more, contact:

 STANCE is an online journal considering choreographic culture in Seattle and beyond.
 Founded by Tonya Lockyer it has been umbrellaed by Velocity Dance Center since 2012.

 What is “choreographic culture”?

 The choreographic can include the kinetic organization of bodies, objects and ideas.
-Kinetic organization can also be pre-determined, spontaneously constructed, collectively derived, unconsciously manifested.
+Kinetic organization can also be pre-determined, found, spontaneously constructed, collectively derived, unconsciously manifested.

 We choreograph our lives through the city, but the city also choreographs us.

 Read the Q + A with Tonya Lockyer, Velocity’s Artistic and Executive Director, about STANCE: a journal of choreographic culture here.

 Editor // Tonya Lockyer + Staff

 Conception// Tonya Lockyer, Mary Margaret Moore, David Wolbrecht, Syniva Whitney

 Design// Grace Poetzinger + WPShower